MasaCMS/documentation/01_getting-started/03_configuration/01_configuration-file.md

 # Configuration file
 All the the Masa settings can be found in `/config/setting.ini.cfm`.
 A template for this file is available in`/core/templates/settings.template.cfm`
 ## The "settings.ini.cfm" File
-This file contaitns the configuration setting for Masa.
+This file contains the configuration setting for Masa CMS.

 ### Example
 ```markdown